If It Wasn't for the Nights

-"If It Wasn't for the Nights" (working title: "Pandemonium") is a song recorded in 1978 by the Swedish pop group ABBA for their sixth studio album, Voulez-Vous.
+"If It Wasn't for the Nights" is a song by the Swedish recording group ABBA.
+The track was recorded for and included on their sixth studio album Voulez-Vous (1979).
+Agnetha Fältskog and Anni-Frid Lyngstad both share lead vocals on the track, which was written and produced by Benny Andersson and Björn Ulvaeus.
+The working title for the track was "Pandemonium".
+The song was initially planned as the lead single to Voulez-Vous.
+However, "Chiquitita" wound up being the lead single, and "If It Wasn't for the Nights" was scrapped as a single altogether, although it was later included as a B-side to "Super Trouper" in Japan.

-History
+Background

-The song was a reflection of Björn Ulvaeus's state of mind during his divorce, an uptempo song with despairing lyrics where the narrator dreads the end of the working day, when they will be all alone to deal with their own thoughts: "There were times that last autumn I was with Agnetha that I had those nights myself.
+The song was a reflection of Björn Ulvaeus's state of mind during his divorce from Agnetha Fältskog, an uptempo song with despairing lyrics where the narrator dreads the end of the working day, when they will be all alone to deal with their own thoughts.
+Ulvaeus later stated: "There were times that last autumn I was with Agnetha that I had those nights myself.
 My lyrics were often based around fiction, but that must have been where that one came from."

-Appearances
+Live performances and intended release

 "If It Wasn't for the Nights" was considered by the band members to be one of the strongest songs recorded during the Voulez-Vous sessions, and was originally intended to be the lead single from the album.
 ABBA performed the song in Japan in November 1978, upon their promotional visit to the country (known as ABBA in Japan).
 Although ABBA did not film an official video for "If It Wasn't for the Nights", their filmed performance on the Mike Yarwood Christmas Show in December 1978 serves as an "unofficial" music video.
 These filmed performances of the song differ from the original 5:11 version (lasting 3:42 and 3:50).

 In December 1978, a new song entitled "Chiquitita" was recorded, and it was ultimately decided that this would be released as the lead single from the Voulez-Vous album instead.
 As a result of this decision, "If It Wasn't for the Nights" remained an album track.
+"If It Wasn't for the Nights" was also planned to be the song ABBA would donate to The Music for UNICEF Concert.